This pretty alternative to a boring laundry hamper is so fun and unique! Learn how to build a DIY hamper with this step by step tutorial.

 Well, spoiler alert.
 It turned out SO GOOD!
 I love everything about it.
 And now we’re finally getting around to showing you how we built it.

-This fun woodworking project is not too tough to build, even if you are beginner!
-Now are you ready to learn how to build a DIY laundry hamper with wheels??
+This fun woodworking project is not too tough to build, even if you are a beginner!
+(Check out more beginner woodworking projects!)Now, are you ready to learn how to build a DIY laundry hamper with wheels??

 This DIY laundry hamper tutorial post contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.